intersel/jamrules/README.md

 ```

-There are several matching functions that helps the tests between a configuration in the configurator and the properties of an object:
+There are several filtering functions that may help to test a configuration in the filtering configurator against the properties of objects:
 * MatchProperty
 * MatchPropertyValue
 * MatchProperties